Lovrom8/RSMods/docs/wwise-plugin-internals.md

 # Wwise plugin internals (Rocksmith 2014, Wwise v91 / 2013)

-Reference for `DLL/Mods/DropPedal.cpp`.
+Reference for the drop pedal modules under `DLL/Mods/DropPedal*`.
 Records how the pitch shifter is reached, what the surrounding data structures actually are, and which routes have been ruled out.
 Every claim is tagged:

 - **[proven]** — verified by disassembly or by a log line from a real run.
 - **[inferred]** — consistent with evidence but not directly demonstrated.